Senior Curator Emeritus

 Ph.D., Plant Systematics, University of Western Ontario, 1983

-Timothy A. Dickinson is Senior Curator of Botany at the Museum, and oversees the ROM's Green Plant Herbarium (TRT).
+Timothy A. Dickinson is Senior Curator Emeritus of Botany at the Museum.

 As a child, Tim was intrigued by illustrations in science books of things like pollen tubes and flatworms, and he would look for pollen tubes in the flowers of discarded Easter lilies.
 In high school, he talked his way into a scientist's lab at a nearby university, where he learned how to section planaria, a flatworm that he collected under rocks in a suburban stream, cultured, and embedded in plastic.
 Nothing came of his attempt to create giant planaria by treating them with a carcinogen, or by keeping them in a greased bowl, but the planaria did reproduce, and he learned about basic lab methods and microscopy.